Table of Contents Show

 The typical mimosa recipe consists of a mixture of sparkling wine and juice.
 We think the ratios taste better, but we hold the wines back when serving brunch to an audience.
 The wine should also be enhanced.
 Remember, this packs more punches.

 If you make mimosas, make sure the sparkling wines are added first, then top with orange juice.
 So, the cocktail mixes itself and does not leave any greasy residue on the glass.
-There’s no stirring as that makes it flat and that is how to make mimosas with the perfect ratio.
+There’s no stirring as that makes it flat.

 6. Champagne Flutes for Mimosa